putman44/Project-Advanced-API-Development/README.md

 This project uses swagger-cli and nodemon to manage and automatically rebuild the Swagger API documentation.

-    @apidevtools/swagger-cli – Used to bundle multiple Swagger YAML files into a single merged specification.
+    swagger-cli – Used to bundle multiple Swagger YAML files into a single merged specification.

     nodemon – Watches files for changes and automatically executes a command when changes are detected.